markpanjaitan/Java-Web-Phonebook/README.md

 # Java-Web-Phonebook
 Java EE Web Phone Book

-This is my first CRUD Web Programming using Java EE.
+This is my first try of CRUD Web Programming using Java EE.

 Software used :